Dan Quayle 2000 presidential campaign: Withdrawal

 On September 27, despite continued campaigning, multiple sources reported that, according to some of his advisors, Quayle was planning to drop out of the race.
 By this point in the race, Bush had firmly established himself as the frontrunner and had raised over $50 million compared to Quayle's $3.4 million.
 The following day, at a ballroom in the Arizona Biltmore Hotel in Phoenix, Quayle announced an end to his candidacy, citing a lack of funds and support.
 While he did not offer an endorsement for any other candidates, he stated his intent to help whoever gained the Republican nomination to succeed.
 On October 5, he appeared on the Late Show with David Letterman, where he stated that he would be uninterested in becoming the Republican nominee's running mate.
 By 2000, Quayle had endorsed George W. Bush, who would go on to win the election and be inaugurated as president in 2001.

+Quayle would be the last former Vice President until fellow Hoosier Mike Pence in 2024 to not receive their party's nomination.